DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_guide_DIY.md

 Making an EPUB doesn't have to be complicated.
 As the EPUB standard is open and based on HTML (the same format as web pages), there's a large and growing variety of ways to convert and export to EPUB from different kinds of sources.
 For very simple publications, it may be possible to use a tool that directly converts your document to  EPUB.

-Two popular conversion programs that can convert from a wide variety of input formats and produce EPUBs are pandoc (see also chapter 6 <!-- internal link needed-->) and Calibre's conversion tool [^ebook-convert].
+Two popular conversion programs that can convert from a wide variety of input formats and produce EPUBs are pandoc (see also chapter 6 <!-- internal link needed-->) and Calibre's conversion tool.[^ebook-convert]

 For example, consider *Beowulf* available from Project Gutenberg in a variety of formats (including EPUB).
-The [^'plain text' version], is the complete text of the book in a single file with no styling (no fonts, sizes, or bold etc).
+The 'plain text' version [^plaintext], is the complete text of the book in a single file with no styling (no fonts, sizes, or bold etc).
 We can use this to show how a simple conversion to EPUB works.

 ### Calibre

 ![Simplest possible case](../images/_in_progress/07_1stepepub.png "simple")

-[^Calibre] is an open source management and reading program for epublications.
+Calibre[^calibre] is an open source management and reading program for epublications.
 A more detailed description can be found in chapter 9 (<!--internal link needed-->).
 Calibre can also be used to convert files, for example into EPUB.
 How it works is shown below.
 Within a few simple steps Calibre allows you to make your own EPUB.

 After downloading and installing the program, follow these steps: